 There are some reasons to keep an older AC system, especially if it's served you well and continues to do so.
 However, even in the best-case scenario for older cooling equipment, AC replacement usually comes with many more appealing benefits.
 When it comes to cooling buildings in Dallas, newer air conditioning systems are always superior to units from the past.

-5 AC System Update Signs
+5 Warning Signs It’s Time for an AC System Update

 1. Constant Repairs